 Weekly Performance Questions to Ask at Staff Meetings

-1. Tell me about a positive and negative interaction with a customer/client this week.
+1. Tell me about a positive and negative interaction with a customer or client this week.

-Open each meeting with specific and pre-prepared stories that not only put the customer at the center, but foster meeting ownership and empathy among teammates.
-If they know they’re going to have to be front and center one day, they’ll be more engaging and supportive when their peers are presenting.
-If your team isn’t customer facing, rework the question to ask “how did something you do this week impact the customer experience?”
+Opening each meeting with these specific and pre-prepared stories can also foster meeting ownership and empathy among teammates.
+If employees know that they’ll be front and center one day, they’ll be more engaged and supportive when their peers present.
+If your team doesn’t interact with customers, rework the question to ask, “How did something you do this week impact the customer experience?”

 2. How did we do this week compared to last week?

-If possible, at least one of the KPIs you discuss on a quarterly basis should be financial, especially if you have employees who don’t naturally connect their day-to-day work to the bottom line.
+If possible, discuss at least one Key Performance Indicators (KPI) that’s financial in nature.
+This is especially important if you manage employees who don’t naturally connect their day-to-day work to the bottom line.

-3. What can you do differently next week to make life better for the customer, your team, and you?
+3. What can you do differently next week to make life better for you, your team, or your customer?

-Rotate these questions out each week.
-Ask for introspection and make sure you are identifying your own inefficiencies/roadblocks.
-A little vulnerability from the boss can go a long way.
-Make it OK to have room to improve and celebrate the small wins that lay a path for long term growth.
+Ask for introspection, and feel free to share your own inefficiencies and roadblocks with your team.
+A little vulnerability can go a long way.
+Reassure employees that everyone has room to grow and celebrate the small wins that lay a path for long-term growth.

 4. How did what you changed last week impact your work this week?

-5. Who wants to share next week? (alternatively: what’s on the agenda for next week)
+5. Who wants to share next week?
+What’s on the agenda for next week?